hacylu/Cox-Survival-Model/README.md

 # Cox-Survival-Model
-A implementation of the Cox Proportional Hazard Model for building a regression model for time-to-event
+An implementation of the Cox Proportional Hazard Model for building a regression model for time-to-event